 4) Grade your performance and its value in the customers’ eyes.

-With these questions firmly in mind your organization can look towards defining breakthrough goals which truly place the customer at the heart of what you seek to achieve.
+With these questions firmly in mind, your organization can look towards defining breakthrough goals that truly place the customer at the heart of what you seek to achieve.

 10 items to check off to ensure your breakthrough goals are with the customer in mind